An air source heat pump outside a home

 Heat pump water heaters can thrive in an environment that is heated by a larger heat pump.
 These water heaters utilize the ambient interior air to heat water within a home.

-If the air is heated efficiently from the above heat pumps, it will maximize the water heater’s efficiency.
-However, heat pump water heaters can lose efficiency in the winter months because a furnace is required first to heat the air.
+However, heat pump water heaters can lose efficiency in winter because a furnace is required first to heat the air.

 In the case of a heat pump, though, the air is being heated efficiently.